-Jamila T. Davis, born and raised in Jamaica Queens, New York, is a motivational speaker, prison reform activist and the author of several books geared to empower the young and the old.
-She is also a co-founder of WomenOverIncarcerated.org, an advocacy group created to shed light on the lengthy sentences of non-violent, female federal offenders and rally for sentencing reform.
+Jamila T. Davis, born and raised in Jamaica Queens, New York, is a motivational speaker, prison reform activist, film producer and the author of several books geared to empower the young and the old.
+She is also a co-founder of WomenOverIncarcerated.org, an advocacy group created to shed light on the lengthy sentences of non-violent, female federal offenders and to rally for sentencing reform.

-As a former Hip Hop Music & Professional Sports Celebrity Advisor and real estate investor, Davis is no stranger to triumphs and defeats.
-From a self-made millionaire at age 25, her life took a tragic twist.
-Today she’s known as federal prisoner #59253-053, sentenced to 12 1/2 years for bank fraud.
+As a former real estate investor and Hip Hop Music & Professional Sports Celebrity Advisor, Davis is no stranger to triumphs and defeats.
+From a self-made, multi-millionaire at age 25, her life took a tragic twist.
+Today she is known as federal prisoner #59253-053, sentenced to 12 1/2 years for bank fraud.

 From behind bars, Davis embarked on an intense journey of inner healing and restoration.
-Documenting her findings, she created the “Voices of Consequences Enrichment Series,” which has helped to transform the lives of female offenders across the country.
+Documenting her findings, she developed the “Voices of Consequences Enrichment Series,” a three book, self-help curriculum designed to empower incarcerated women to heal, recognize their potential and recapture their dreams.
+This series has helped to transform the lives of female offenders across the world.

-Discovering her purpose while incarcerated, and encountering injustices within her own case, Jamila T. Davis developed “The High Price I Had To Pay” Book Series, creating a platform for women serving decade plus sentences for non-violent crimes to tell their stories.
+After encountering the injustices women face behind bars, Jamila T. Davis produced “The High Price I Had To Pay” Book Series, creating a platform for female non-violent offenders, serving decade plus sentences, to tell their stories.
 The success of the series led to the formation of WomenOverIncarcerated.org.

 Click link to view: Interviews With Jamila T. Davis